-Percentage: Letter Grade:
+Transcript Grade: Percentage: Letter Grade:

 The chart below indicates determination of letter grade based on a percentage of total points earned at the end of the semester.
-Student(s) must maintain a total percentage of 90% or higher in Surgical Techniques
+Student(s) must maintain a total percentage of 90% or higher in Surgical Techniques Practicum II.

-Practicum II.
 Students must complete a minimum of 120 cases as delineated below.

-A. General Surgery cases
+1) General Surgery cases

-1. Students must complete a minimum of 30 cases in General Surgery; 20 which must be performed in the First Scrub Role.
+a) Students must complete a minimum of 30 cases in General Surgery; 20 which must be performed in the First Scrub Role.
 The remaining 10 cases may be performed in either the First or Second Scrub Role.

-B. Specialty cases
+2) Specialty cases

-- 1. Students must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery; 60 which must be performed in the First Scrub Role.
-The additional 30 cases may be performed in either the First or Second Scrub Role. - a.
-A minimum of 60 surgical specialty cases must be performed in the First Scrub Role and distributed amongst a minimum of four surgical specialties.

-- (1) A minimum of 10 cases in the First Scrub Role must be completed in each of the required minimum of four surgical specialties (40 cases total required). - (2) The additional 20 cases in the First Scrub Role may be distributed amongst any one surgical specialty or multiple surgical specialties. - b.
-The remaining 30 surgical specialty cases may be performed in any surgical specialty either in the First or Second Scrub Role.
+- a) Students must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery; 60 which must be performed in the First Scrub Role.
+The additional 30 cases may be performed in either the First or Second - i) Scrub Role. - (a) A minimum of 60 surgical specialty cases must be performed in the First Scrub Role and distributed amongst a minimum of four surgical specialties. - 1.
+A minimum of 10 cases in the First Scrub Role must be completed in each of the required minimum of four surgical specialties (40 cases total required) - 2.
+The additional 20 cases in the First Scrub Role may be distributed amongst any one surgical specialty or multiple surgical specialties. - (b) The remaining 30 surgical specialty cases may be performed in any surgical specialty either in the First or Second Scrub Role.

-C. Optional surgical specialties
+3) Optional surgical specialties

-- 1. Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
-However, up to 10 diagnostic endoscopic cases and 5 vaginal delivery cases can be counted toward the maximum number of Second Scrub Role cases. - a.
-Diagnostic endoscopy cases must be documented in the category of "Diagnostic Endoscopy", rather than by specialty. - b.
-Vaginal delivery cases must be documented in the category of "Labor & Delivery" rather than in the OB/GYN specialty. - D. Case experience in the Second Scrub Role is not mandatory. - E. Observation cases must be documented, but do not count towards the 120 required cases.
+- a) Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
+However, up to 10 diagnostic endoscopic cases and 5 vaginal delivery cases can be counted toward the maximum number of Second Scrub Role cases. - (a) Diagnostic endoscopy cases must be documented in the category of "Diagnostic Endoscopy", rather than by specialty. - (b) Vaginal delivery cases must be documented in the category of "Labor & Delivery" rather than in the OB/GYN specialty. - 4) Case experience in the Second Scrub Role is not mandatory. - 5) Observation cases must be documented, but do not count towards the 120 required cases.

-F. Counting cases
+6) Counting cases

-- 1. Cases will be counted and documented according to surgical specialty (exception being diagnostic endoscopic cases; refer to II.
-C.1.a. above). - 2.
-Examples of counting cases - a.
-Trauma patient requires a splenectomy and repair of a Lefort I fracture.
-Two cases can be counted and documented since the splenectomy is general surgery specialty and repair of LeFort I is oral-maxillofacial surgical specialty. - b.
-Patient requires a breast biopsy followed by mastectomy.
-It is one pathology, breast cancer, and the specialty is general surgery; therefore, it is counted and documented as one procedure one case. - c.
-Endoscopic cases that convert to an open case (e.g.: Laparoscopic Cholecystectomy converted to an Open Cholecystectomy) are counted and documented as one (1) procedure-one case
+- a) Cases will be counted and documented according to surgical specialty (exception being diagnostic endoscopic cases; refer to II.
+C.1.a. above). - (1) Examples of counting cases - (a) Trauma patient requires a splenectomy and repair of a Lefort I fracture.
+Two cases can be counted and documented since the splenectomy is general surgery specialty and repair of LeFort I is oral-maxillofacial surgical specialty. - (b) Patient requires a breast biopsy followed by mastectomy.
+It is one pathology, breast cancer, and the specialty is general surgery; therefore, it is counted and documented as one procedure one case. - (c) Endoscopic cases that convert to an open case (e.g.: Laparoscopic Cholecystectomy converted to an Open Cholecystectomy) are counted and documented as one (1) procedure-one case.